First Time Connection and Update

 If the member consents, they enter their Private Key on the DSSA form, and a link is formed between their PDS and your Dedicated Connection.

-In the Update flow, the Mydex PDX API sends a PUT request to your Dedicated Connection callback API endpoint (which you provided Mydex when requesting your Dedicated Connection), containing updated permission details about your access to the member's PDS.
+In the Update flow, the Mydex PDX API sends a PUT request to your Dedicated Connection Callback API endpoint (which you provided Mydex when requesting your Dedicated Connection), containing updated permission details about your access to the member's PDS.
 This payload is not sent via the member's browser, it is a server-to-server backend transaction between the Mydex PDX API and your application API.
 Unlike in the First Time Connection flow, the member connection key is not re-sent in the Update flow.
 You should consume the payload in your backend as fits your application needs.

 Click here to read how to understand and consume those credentials.